Kashu7100/Qualia2.0/qualia2/data/README.md

   <img src="/assets/cifar100_data.png">
 </p>

-### Face Images with Marked Landmark Points (Kaggle)
+### FIMLP
-Kaggle's Facial Keypoint Detection dataset that contains 7049 facial images and up to 15 keypoints marked on them.
+FIMLP (Face Images with Marked Landmark Points) is a Kaggle's Facial Keypoint Detection dataset that contains 7049 facial images and up to 15 keypoints marked on them.

 ### LFWcrop